ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 ## Conclusion

 That’s the OpenAPI-based tutorial.
 Feel free to play with the API and learn how it works.
 More importantly, as you implement a controller, use the OpenAPI user interface to test out the calls you will be using as you go.
-The list of API calls is grouped by protocol and if you are familiar with the protocols (Aries RFCs) the API call names should be pretty obvious.
+The list of API calls is grouped by protocol and if you are familiar with the protocols (FlexID RFCs) the API call names should be pretty obvious.

 One limitation of you being the controller is that you don't see the events from the agent that a controller program sees.
 For example, you, as Alice's agent, are not notified when Faber initiates the sending of a Credential.
 Some of those things show up in the terminal as messages, but others you just have to know have happened based on a successful API call.